Skip to main content

 What information can PCSE provide me with?

-Medical Records - Primary Care Support England can only provide a copy of GP health records.
 Other parts of a patient’s health record may be held by hospitals, community or mental health trusts, as well as previous GP practices.
-We cannot provide access to these records, and you therefore may wish to apply separately to another health organisation.
-Click here.
+You therefore may wish to apply separately to another health organisation.

 • X-rays/transparencies – these will remain with the relevant NHS trust

-· digital records
+• digital records

-· hospital records – apply to the NHS trust
+• hospital records – apply to the NHS trust

-· private clinic records – available from the clinic concerned.
+• private clinic records – available from the clinic concerned.

-Patient GP Registration Information and demographic information PCSE receive requests from a range of individuals and organisations to access demographic information including last known GP Practice.
-Click here.
+PCSE receive requests from a range of individuals and organisations to access demographic information including last known GP Practice.